atkonline/UrlShortener/Readme.md

-# Project Title

-url Shortener
+# Url Shortener

 ## Description

 Url shortener excercise similar to tinyUrl and other services

-use case: take a long url and shorten it to an 8 character alphanumeric string [a-z] [0-9]
+Use case: take a long url and shorten it to an 8 character alphanumeric string [a-z] [0-9]

-## Getting Started

 ### Dependencies

-Dapper Orm for sql queries
-Dapper Simple crud
 SqlClient
 Dapper

 ### Installing